beegee-tokyo/RAK4631-RAK12014-Waterlevel/README.md

 | :-: | :-: | :-: |

 # Dataflow
 The sensor wakes up every 1 minute (configurable) and measures the distance between the Laser ToF sensor and the water surface.
-It packs the data into a data packet in [Cayenne LPP format](https://community.mydevices.com/t/cayenne-lpp-2-0/7510) :arrow_heading_up: which includes:
+It packs the data into a data package in [Cayenne LPP format](https://community.mydevices.com/t/cayenne-lpp-2-0/7510) and includes:
-- Alarm status Overflow (digital output).
-Triggered when the distance between the water surface and the sensor is 20mm or less.
+- Alarm status Overflow (digital output)
-- Alarm status Low Level (digital output).
-Triggered when the distance between the water surface and the sensor is 1000mm or more.
+- Alarm status Low Level (digital output)
 - Measured distance to water level (analog output).
 It is not the calculated water level, just the value read from the Laser ToF sensor.
 For my water tank the distance between the sensor and the bottom is around 1200mm.
 If the measured distance is larger than that, the value is discarded.
 The reason that such values are measured is because the water surface is not an ideal surface for measurement with the Laser ToF.
 Waves, sprinkling water while refilling can lead to false values.
+At a level of ~20, the water level is just below the sensor and the tank starts to overflow.
-- The battery level of the system (analog output) in volt.
+- The battery level of the system (analog output).

 The data format is
 ```c++